-The Audit and Compliance Committee approved the terms of the retainer agreement with Mr. Fordham noted above prior to the entry into such retainer agreement, and the Audit and Compliance Committee approved the 2022 employment terms of Ms. Pitt prior to Mr. Pitt becoming an executive officer, effective March 1, 2022, as noted above, and the Company otherwise complied with its related person transaction policy as noted above in connection with such transactions.
+The Audit and Compliance Committee approved the employment terms of Ms. Pitt and Ms. Medley, as noted above, and the Company otherwise complied with its related person transaction policy as noted above in connection with such transactions.

 COMPENSATION COMMITTEE INTERLOCKS AND INSIDER PARTICIPATION